Everyone is learning. Some are further ahead in the process.

-As I noted, I happily sacrificed vacations to improve curriculum for our students.
-Our initial rollout required a hefty amount of retooling, which provided an exceptional opportunity to learn and relearn a wide array of topics.
+I prioritized curriculum improvement for our students.
+Our initial curriculum rollout required a hefty amount of retooling, which provided an exceptional opportunity to learn and relearn a wide array of topics.
 This culminated in one of my happiest achievements at GA.
-The second version of curriculum merged San Francisco’s iteration with D.C.’s, thereby making hundreds of hours of materials my team wrote become the global default.
-Students from Hong Kong to Seattle (and the long way around the earth!) are able to learn from curriculum I produced.
-GA even internally recognized this, awarding me a quarterly “GAccolade” as a top three performer across our 600-person operation in December 2016.
+The second version of curriculum merged San Francisco’s iteration with D.C.’s, thereby making hundreds of hours of materials our team wrote become the global default.
+Students from Hong Kong to Seattle (and the long way around the earth!) are able to learn from curriculum we produced.
+GA even internally recognized this, awarding a quarterly “GAccolade” as a top three performer across our 600-person operation in December 2016.
 (I still suspect they got the wrong Joseph, but shh.)

 A tweet from Coursera Co-Founder Andrew Ng summarizes the need to learn quite well:

 When I was tasked with leading our Data Science Immersive program, I knew I needed help.
 I conned my good friend and Statistics M.S.
 Matt Brems into joining the instructional team.
 Matt equally has a passion for breaking down challenging advanced mathematics, statistics, and programming into digestible bits.
 He’ll be leading instruction in my absence.